 What can you delegate?

 There are some things that need to be done but that just aren’t important for you to do.
 But you’re in luck, because technology has made it much easier and more affordable to delegate the random-yet-must-get-done tasks off your to do list to someone else.
 Check out TaskRabbit for local tasks, or FancyHands for non-location-dependent tasks.
 And of course, there’s always Fiverr, Upwork, and oDesk, as well.
-For more on delegating and how it can make you more productive, check out the delights of delegation and 8 ways your assistant can make you more effective.
+For more on delegating and how it can make you more productive, read Delegation — Leveraging Your Time & Resources.

 Now that you have a course of action and a cleaned up task list, you’re all ready to get set and get out of your overwhelm so that you can have a happier, more productive week.
 Go forth and work!